SciML/DiffEqDocs.jl/docs/src/types/ode_types.md

   Defaults to nothing.
 * `mass_matrix`: The mass-matrix.
 Defaults to `I`, the `UniformScaling` identity matrix.

-## Special Solver Options

-## Special Solution Fields

-None.
-The ODE type is as basic as it gets.

 ## Example Problems

 Example problems can be found in [DiffEqProblemLibrary.jl](https://github.com/JuliaDiffEq/DiffEqProblemLibrary.jl/blob/master/src/ode_premade_problems.jl).